OpenClaw Discernment Control Kit

 - Agent Expansion Candidate Matrix: score candidate agents by workload need, corpus fit, retrieval sensitivity, write risk, workspace clarity, rollback, and evidence maturity before widening.

-- Pre-Widening Agent Readiness Runbook: move only the selected candidate into exact probes, broad-noise review, rollback confirmation, and promotion audit.
+- Agent Memory Onboarding Pipeline: move only the selected candidate into exact probes, broad-noise review, rollback confirmation, and promotion audit.

 New approval and promotion controls included